Clevis mounting Car door

 What was the customer's fastening project before coming to see us?

-The customer has come to us with a solution involving a ground pin or a retaining clip to restrict movement of a pin that passes through the clevis allowing hinge movement.
+The customer came to us with a solution for a ground pin or a retaining clip to restrict the movement of a pin that passes through the clevis allowing hinge movement.
 He consults us as a fastening expert and also asks us to explore other possibilities.

 What study have we carried out?

-When the project was brought to the attention of our design office, we immediately began working on the possibility of eliminating one element from the whole.
+Once the project has been brought to the attention of our design officewe immediately began working on the possibility of eliminating one element from the whole.

-The pin, which needs a pin to restrict its movement, could easily be reduced to a single pin clamped in the clevis hole using spline technology.
+The axle that needs a pin to restrict its movement could easily be reduced to a single pin clamped in the clevis hole using spline technology.

 Our study focused mainly on the clevis hole diameter and pull-out resistance tests on the splined nail we were proposing.
-We had to make sure that the reduction of one part in the overall assembly would not jeopardize the safety of the assembly.
+We had to ensure that the reduction of one part in the overall assembly did not compromise the safety of the assembly.

 What did we recommend?

-We recommended a splined nail with an end spline between an iso 8741 and an 8745.
+We recommended a splined nail with an end spline between an ISO8741 and an ISO8745.
 This pin meets the clevis fixing requirements for the door, and we worked on the surface finish so that it fits perfectly into the steel clevis and retains its stress-resistant properties.

 What are the quantifiable benefits for our customer?